bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/parse-json.md

 Similarly, there are cheatcodes for all types (including `bytes` and `bytes32`) and their arrays (`vm.parseJsonUintArray`).

-### Decoding JSON objects into Solidity structs
+### Decoding JSON objects into Ylem structs

 JSON objects are encoded as tuples, and can be decoded via tuples or structs.
-That means that you can define a `struct` in Solidity and it will decode the entire JSON object into that `struct`.
+That means that you can define a `struct` in Ylem and it will decode the entire JSON object into that `struct`.

 For example: